FaCuZ/laravel-theme/README.md

 @endif
 ~~~

-Get argument assigned to content in layout or region.
+Get argument assigned to content in layout or region:

 ~~~php
 Theme::getContentArguments();
 Theme::getContentArgument('name');
 ~~~
-To check if it exists
+To check if it exists:
 ~~~php
 Theme::hasContentArgument('name');
 ~~~